kcsoc/retreat_presentation/index.md

 Remembering the lotus feet of Lord Nityananda's consort, Sri Jahnava Devi, this very fallen and lowly servant of Krsna sings the sankirtana of the holy name.

 ---NEW SLIDE---

+jaya rādhā-mādhava kuñja-bihārī\
+gopī-jana-vallabha giri-vara-dhārī

+Krsna is the lover of Radha.
+He displays many amorous pastimes in the groves of Vrndavana, He is the lover of the cowherd maidens of Vraja, and the holder of the great hill named Govardhana.

+---

+yaśodā-nandana braja-jana-rañjana\
+yāmuna-tīra-vana-cārī

+He is the beloved son of mother Yasoda, the delighter of the inhabitants of Vraja, and He wanders in the forests along the banks of the River Yamuna!

+---NEW SLIDE---

+namas te narasiḿhāya\
+prahlādāhlāda-dāyine\
+hiraṇyakaśipor vakṣaḥ-\
+śilā-ṭańka-nakhālaye

+I offer my obeisances to Lord Narasimha, who gives joy to Prahlada Maharaja and whose nails are like chisels on the stone like chest of the demon Hiranyakasipu.

+---

+ito nṛsiḿhaḥ parato nṛsiḿho\
+yato yato yāmi tato nṛsiḿhaḥ\
+bahir nṛsiḿho hṛdaye nṛsiḿho\
+nṛsiḿham ādiḿ śaraṇaḿ prapadye

+Lord Nrsimha is here and also there.
+Wherever I go Lord Nrsimha is there.
+He is in the heart and is outside as well.
+I surrender to Lord Nrsimha, the origin of all things and the supreme refuge.

+---

+tava kara-kamala-vare nakham adbhuta-śṛńgaḿ\
+dalita-hiraṇyakaśipu-tanu-bhṛńgam\
+keśava dhṛta-narahari-rūpa jaya jagadīśa hare

+O Kesava!
+O Lord of the universe!
+O Lord Hari, who have assumed the form of half-man, half-lionl All glories to You!
+Just as one can easily crush a wasp between one's fingernails, so in the same way the body of the wasp like demon Hiranyakasipu has been ripped apart by the wonderful pointed nails on Your beautiful lotus hands.

+---NEW SLIDE---